mbenbernard/contracts/docs/source/usage.rst

 So when you run this script, the assertion raises an :class:`AssertionError` indicating that :func:`~samples.contract_failure_example.build_rocket` itself raises a :class:`ValueError`.
 Again, this is because the `name` parameter is empty.
-This means that the expected behavior is validated.

-Note that it's a bit more common to use assertions in unit tests.
+As you can see, assertions are very handy to validate the expected behavior of a function or method.
+Note that it's a bit more common to use assertions in the context of more formal unit tests, like when using the :mod:`~unittest` module, as it handles :class:`AssertionError` a little bit more gracefully.

 Available contracts and assertions
 ----------------------------------